ahsfar/LFCS-guide/tips/tips.md

 - Practice commands and arguments and know the tools.
 Do linux challenges labs or practice exams e.g. from KodeKloud.
 - I would recommend installing Linux distro VM in your personal machine if you don't have one already and play around with that just get comfortable and use all the commands while practicing.
+- Network and Storage if you're good with these two rest is pretty much easy stuff

 ## 2. Familiarity with man pages